Mirum Pharmaceuticals Announce - GuruFocus.com

-Mirum Pharmaceuticals, Inc. (Nasdaq: MIRM), a biopharmaceutical company focused on the identification, acquisition, development and commercialization of novel therapies for debilitating rare and orphan diseases, today announced the pricing of its previously announced underwritten public offering of 3,478,261 shares of its common stock at a price to the public of $23.00 per share.
-The gross proceeds to Mirum from the offering, before deducting underwriting discounts and commissions and offering expenses, are expected to be $80.0 million.
+Mirum Pharmaceuticals, Inc. (Nasdaq: MIRM), a biopharmaceutical company focused on the identification, acquisition, development and commercialization of novel therapies for debilitating rare and orphan diseases, today announced the closing of its previously announced underwritten public offering of 4,000,000 shares of its common stock, including the exercise in full by the underwriters of their option to purchase an additional 521,739 shares, at a price to the public of $23.00 per share.
+The gross proceeds to Mirum from the offering, before deducting underwriting discounts and commissions and offering expenses, were $92.0 million.

-In addition, Mirum has granted the underwriters a 30-day option to purchase up to an additional 521,739 shares of common stock at the public offering price less underwriting discounts and commissions.
-The offering is expected to close on August 12, 2022, subject to satisfaction of customary closing conditions.

 J.P.
-Morgan, SVB Securities and Evercore ISI are acting as joint book-running managers for the offering.
-Raymond James is acting as lead manager for the offering.
+Morgan, SVB Securities and Evercore ISI acted as joint book-running managers for the offering.
+Raymond James acted as lead manager for the offering.

-The offering is being made pursuant to a shelf registration statement on Form S-3, including a base prospectus, that was previously filed with the Securities and Exchange Commission (the “SEC”) and was declared effective by the SEC on August 12, 2020.
+The offering was made pursuant to a shelf registration statement on Form S-3, including a base prospectus, that was previously filed with the Securities and Exchange Commission (the “SEC”) and was declared effective by the SEC on August 12, 2020.
 A preliminary prospectus supplement and accompanying prospectus relating to the offering were filed with the SEC and are available for free on the SEC’s website located at http%3A%2F%2Fwww.sec.gov.
-A final prospectus supplement and accompanying prospectus relating to the offering will be filed with the SEC and will be available for free on the SEC’s website located at http%3A%2F%2Fwww.sec.gov.
-Copies of the final prospectus supplement and the accompanying prospectus relating to the offering, when available, may be obtained from:
+A final prospectus supplement and accompanying prospectus relating to the offering were filed with the SEC and are available for free on the SEC’s website located at http%3A%2F%2Fwww.sec.gov.
+Copies of the final prospectus supplement and the accompanying prospectus relating to the offering may be obtained from:

 J.P.
 Morgan Securities LLC, Attention: Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, by email at [email protected] or by phone at (866) 803-9204; SVB Securities LLC, Attention: Syndicate Department, 53 State Street, 40th Floor, Boston, MA 02109, by email at [email protected] or by phone at (800) 808-7525, ext.
 6105; or Evercore Group L.L.C., Attention: Equity Capital Markets, 55 East 52nd Street, New York, NY 10055, by email at [email protected] or by phone at (888) 474-0200.